 Firefighters face the highest risk of exposure when trying to put out fires in older buildings made with asbestos-containing products.
 Modern-day firefighters may not know whether a building contains asbestos, so they must use respiratory protection to avoid exposure.

-Building parts known to have contained asbestos include:
+Building parts that contained asbestos include:

 - Boiler systems